Job security of young researchers depends on academic performance of universities

 Diversity is often considered a soft option; we should be fair

-promoting it may be academic quality.
-To answer interesting questions,
+promoting diversity may be academic quality.
+To answer interesting

 Diversity can be promoted at many levels.
 Candidates for student